Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Introduction

-In this letter, we introduce \texttt{Sym2Real} (Fig.~\ref{fig:teaser}), a fully data-driven pipeline for learning adaptive controllers using minimal data and no simulation tuning.
+In this work, we introduce \texttt{Sym2Real} (Fig.~\ref{fig:teaser}), a fully data-driven pipeline for learning adaptive controllers using minimal data and no simulation tuning.
 Our method efficiently transfers robot description files to physical control in $\sim$10 trajectories.
 Across various OOD scenarios on quadrotor and racecar platforms, our method achieves consistent sim2sim and sim2real transfer.
-Our method extracts core physics with $<20$ simulation trajectories and enables few-shot adaptation with $<10$ trajectories across 6 simulation scenarios.
+It extracts core physics with $<20$ simulation trajectories and enables few-shot adaptation with $<10$ trajectories across 6 simulation scenarios.
 In real-world tests, we adapt in $<5$ trajectories across 5 scenarios.
-Additionally, we show SR works best for base structure extraction while lightweight neural networks (NNs) are optimal for adaptation, and demonstrate why our simulation-informed approach prevents model degradation that occurs when applying SR directly to real data.
+Our experiments also reveal a principled functional decomposition: symbolic regression is most effective for identifying shared structural dynamics from clean simulation data, while lightweight neural networks (NNs) efficiently capture domain-specific residual effects during adaptation.